unode/deep-learning-intro/_episodes/01-introduction.md

 ![A graph showing loss over the first 1500 epochs of training an example network.](../fig/training-0_to_1500.svg)

-### 7. Tune Hyperparameters
+### 7. Perform a Prediction/Classification

-Hyperparameters are all the parameters set by the person configuring the machine learning instead of those learned by the algorithm itself.
-The Hyperparameters include the number of epochs or the parameters for the optimizer.
-It might be necessary to adjust these and re-run the training many times before we are happy with the result.
+After training the network we can use it to perform predictions.
+This is the mode you would use the network in after you have fully trained it to a satisfactory performance.
+Doing predictions on a special hold-out set is used in the next step to measure the performance of the network.

 ### 8. Measure Performance

 Once we think the network is performing well we want to measure its performance.
 To do this we can use some additional data that wasn't part of the training, this is known as a validation set.
 There are many different methods available for doing this and which one is best depends on the type of task we are attempting.
 These metrics are often published as an indication of how well our network performs.

-### 9. Perform a Prediction/Classification
+### 9. Tune Hyperparameters

+Hyperparameters are all the parameters set by the person configuring the machine learning instead of those learned by the algorithm itself.
+The Hyperparameters include the number of epochs or the parameters for the optimizer.
+It might be necessary to adjust these and re-run the training many times before we are happy with the result.

+### 10. Save model

 Now that we have a trained network that performs at a level we are happy with we can go and use it on real data to perform a prediction.
 At this point we might want to consider publishing a file with both the architecture of our network and the weights which it has learned (assuming we didn't use a pre-trained network).
 This will allow others to use it as as pre-trained network for their own purposes and for them to (mostly) reproduce our result.